-The Golden Circle in Iceland is a famous drive, but it's not just any road trip.
-It's full of jaw-dropping natural wonders.
-The Golden Circle is one of those trips you have to drive at least once in your lifetime.
+The Golden Circle in Iceland is a world famous drive however it’s not just any road trip.
+It’s full of jaw-dropping natural wonders, Iceland is one those place you have to visit at least once in your lifetime.

-It is almost impossible to list every single natural wonder of the Golden Circle in Iceland.
-We have listed out our favourite spots along the route.
+It is almost impossible to list every single natural wonder, however we have put together our favourite spots along the route.
 We have included a couple of additional spots that are not on the Golden Circle route but we felt they needed to be shared!
 We hope you enjoy these spots as much as we did!